Imperial Vienna is world-famous for its Viennese cuisine and Viennese coffee houses.

 5. Palemnhaus

-Traditional Viennese cuisine is based mainly on meat meals, such as Wiener schnitzel (the famous fried veal coated in breadcrumbs dish from Vienna, and one of the most famous foods in the world), or Selchfleisch (smoked meat).
+Traditional Viennese cuisine is based mainly on meat dishes, such as Wiener schnitzel (the famous fried veal coated in breadcrumbs dish from Vienna, and one of the most famous foods in the world), or Selchfleisch (smoked meat).

-Palmenhaus Vienna: Burggarten 1, 1010 Vienna;
+Palmenhaus Vienna address: Burggarten 1, 1010 Vienna;

 Palmenhaus Vienna hours: Mon – Fri 10 am – midnight, Sat 9 am-midnight, Sun 9 am – 11 pm

-6. Cafe Sacher
+6. Cafe Sacher – a top cafe in Vienna

 Finally, I ended my day with a traditional Viennese coffee and a piece of Vienna’s famous cake Sachertorte at the glamorous and iconic Sacher café in the worldwide known Hotel Sacher Vienna.